thebigcrafter/KygekJoinUI/README.md

 * Add commands when player closes the KygekJoinUI by pressing the X button
 * Automatic plugin update checker on server startup
 * Add an image beside buttons
-* You can set KygekJonUI to only be shown to players joined the first time
+* You can set KygekJoinUI to only be shown to players joined the first time

 # How to Install